D7: Species supporting ecosystem functions

 Readiness and links to data

-This indicator is not available for reporting in 2024 in a finalised form.
 An interim indicator is presented here that shows trends in the distribution of pollinators (bees and hoverflies) in the UK.
+While these metrics are official statistics and finalised, additional research and development is required to include a range of species groups important for supporting ecosystem functions in England.
 This distribution index, also referred to as an occupancy index, measures the number of 1 kilometre grid squares in which species are recorded each year.
 It will increase when a species becomes more widespread and decrease when a species becomes less widespread.
-These data are published annually as UK Biodiversity Indicator D1c – Status of pollinating insects and in the England biodiversity indicators.
-Significant further research and development is required to include a range of species groups important for supporting ecosystem functions in England.
+These data are published annually as UK Biodiversity Indicator D1c – Status of pollinating insects.

 Indicator components